Ritvik19/SudokuNet/README.md

 Ai SuDoKu Solver

-This repository contains scripts and resources for training SuDoKu Net
+This repository contains scripts and resources for training Sudoku Net

 ## Dataset